Latest update: February 18th, 2021

 - labour for planned work

-Travel from or to a red zone is not recommended.
+Travel between regions is not recommended.

 Other long-term measures